bulletmark/pipxu/README.md

 positional arguments:
-  package     installed application name args        arguments to pass to uv pip. should start with "--".
+  package     installed application name args        arguments to pass to uv pip, should start with "--".

 options:
   -h, --help  show this help message and exit